 - Return it to the pan and add water into it (as much as you desire) while stirring, until it becomes the texture of the soup.
 Better to add less water so that it stays more of a puree.

 - Bring the mixture to boil, lower the heat and add the cream/milk.
 Warm the mixture gently and serve.

 Baked sweet onions can be added to other recipes, too, to enhance their taste.

 - 1 pinch of black pepper (freshly ground)

 - Peel the onion and after that, cut the top and bottom parts.

-- Cut the onion in half, along its width, and place both halves on a baking sheet which is greased.
+- Cut the onion in half, along its width, and place both halves on a greased baking sheet.
 The cut side should be facing up.

-- Cover with a foil and bake the halves for about an hour until they become fully tender.
+- Cover with a foil and bake the halves for about an hour until they become completely tender.

 - When your baby is slightly older, you can try sprinkling some balsamic vinegar on the onion halves to bring out the sweet flavour even more.

 This is a healthy recipe for babies who can bite and chew properly.